•

 The church was purchased for $29,500.00 with a 20-year mortgage paid off precisely in 7 years.

 The Trinity Baptist Church has been a force against social injustices.
-The Trinity Baptist Church has been involved heavily in social action programs, such as the Civil Rights movement in the ‘60s.
+It has been heavily involved in social action programs, such as the Civil Rights movement in the ‘60s.
 Trinity was at the forefront of letting its facilities be used in the successful Boycott of the W.T.
 Grant store in Niagara Falls.
 At that time, Otis Cowart was President of the Congress of Racial Equality, better known as C.O.R.E., Robert E. Porter was vice president, and Pastor Raybon was Chairman of the Advisory Board.

 Trinity Baptist was represented at the March on Washington in 1964.
-Pastor Raybon and the congregation have been at the forefront of breaking down racial barriers in securing jobs.
+Pastor Raybon and the congregation have been at the forefront of breaking down racial barriers to job security.

 During his last years of pastoring, as he grew weaker, the Rev. Charles Searcy served faithfully by his side, assisting with his Pastoral duties.